SansBasnet/Java/Java Terminology.md

 - Ternary Operator: The ternary operator is a shortcut to assigning one of two values to a variable depending on a given condition.
 It is a shortcut of the if-then-else statement

 - Procedure: A void **method**

+- DiffMerge: A program that helps to visually compare and merge files on any OS.